 Amazon Basin country takes up roughly half of Peru, yet only five percent of Peruvians live there.
 Improved road access could change those numbers.
 Yet the rationale is not so much settlement as profit and development from reduced transport costs, building a more traditional connection with the fast-paced global economy.
 Amazon goods could reach Pacific ports in two days instead of a week.
 What goods would they transport?
 Currently this could include timber (mahogany), gold, cattle, soybeans, and illegal wildlife.
 Harvest of each of these products has its own direct and indirect impacts in southeastern Peru.

 Peru leads the world in mahogany exports.
-Up to 90 percent is logged illegally, with almost half of these exports going to the U.S. for furniture and coffins.
+Up to 90 percent is logged illegally, with almost half of these exports going to the United States for furniture and coffins.
 Big-leaf mahogany is covered under the Convention on International Trade in Endangered Species of Wild Fauna and Flora.
 Loggers make only six dollars a day.
 Their camps have impacts that may rival the actual logging, including hunting for bush meat and conflicts with indigenous communities.

 The new Carretera Transoceanica (Trans-Amazon Highway) enabled gold miners to bring a thousand earth-moving machines to the unlicensed Huaypetue strip mine in the 1990s.
-The mine covers 40 square miles (100 square kilometers).
+The mine covers forty square miles (one hundred square kilometers).
 Conover notes that “at the peak of the gold boom in 1998, some 2 percent of the world’s annual gold production may have come from this mine.”
 The mining does not employ local residents as much as it does tens of thousands of poor immigrants from the highlands, many of whom are exposed to mercury contamination.
 The most important impacts of Amazonian road building and improvement can be the unintended consequences of immigration, settlement, and forest clearing.

 As the Peruvian government has recently leased oil and gas rights throughout its Amazonian region, drilling and pipeline supplies may soon be transported on the Transoceanica.
 While more sensitive oil and gas roads may be include restricted access and post-project closure, the pressure of poverty can still bring illegal settlement.